Can I change my energy payment method to save money in the UK? (June 2026)

-• Check if a smart prepayment tariff is cheaper for your usage
+• Check whether a smart prepayment tariff is now cheaper for your usage

 • Compare whole-of-market tariffs for your postcode and meter type

-• Switch with confidence: clear steps, no jargon
+• Switch payment method with confidence: clear steps, no jargon

 Home energy only.
 Comparing tariffs and payment options is free.
 Availability depends on your meter type, supplier and credit checks where applicable.